-An outbreak of several tornadoes slammed into Ellis and Dallas counties on April 2012.
+An outbreak of several tornadoes slammed into Ellis and Dallas counties in April 2012.
 The strongest of the twisters was an EF3 that crashed into Forney, TX, injuring seven people and causing $400 million in damage.

-Pogue said this disaster felt especially personal, since it was so close to Minuteman headquarters in Mckinney, only about a one-hour drive away.
+Pogue said this disaster felt especially personal since it was so close to Minuteman headquarters in McKinney, only about a one-hour drive away.

 Besides patching up roofs and covering them with tarps, Minuteman volunteers focused on cleaning up yards and getting the debris in people’s property out to the curb so that it could be removed.